vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-NsxtVidmStatus.md

 ## Synopsis

-Returns the status of the Identity Manager integration for an NSX Manager cluster.
+Returns the status of the identity manager integration for NSX.

 ## Syntax